w3c/wcag3/guidelines/groups/user-control/adjustable-viewport/text-reflow-supported.md

 :term[Blocks of text] are legible at 320 :term[CSS pixels] in the orientation of text, without the need to scroll in the orientation of text.

 :::except-when
-* The meaning of text relies on a two dimensional structure.
+* The meaning of text relies on a two-dimensional structure.
 :::

 :::example
-Two dimensional structure might be relied upon in preformatted text such as code, poems, maps, or comics.
+Two-dimensional structure might be relied upon in preformatted text such as code, poems, maps, or comics.
 :::

 :::ednote